bfenetworks/ingress-bfe/docs/en_us/ingress/conflict.md

 # Route Rule Conflict

 ## Definition
-If Ingress configurations will created Ingress resources containing at least one identical Ingress rule (host, path and advanced conditions are all the same), a route rule conflict happens.
+If Ingress configurations will create Ingress resources containing at least one identical Ingress rule (host, path and advanced conditions are all the same), a route rule conflict happens.

 ## Conflict handling: first-created-resource-win principle